 BMW 330i Touring

 Another good German estate is the BMW 330i or 330d Touring.
 Unfortunately, BMW never made an M3 estate, so this is as fast as you’re going to get in a 3-series estate (of this generation).
 But with an almost 300bhp 3.0 litre estate, you have all the performance you really need.
 And unlike the cars above in the list, it’ll be easier to find one in good nick for a good price.

 Skoda Octavia vRS

 You may recognise this generation of Octavia vRS as the go-to unmarked police car for the past few years.
 Either in estate or saloon form, many officers would use this vehicle to sneak up on unsuspecting criminals who don’t know their regular Octavia estate from their vRS version.
 But that’s part of the beauty of this car; because the subtle visual upgrades over the standard Octavia don’t make you twig it’s something special, which makes its performance even more surprising.

 Mazda6 2.5 Sport

 The Mazda 6 2.5 Sport is another deceptively fast car that is sure to fool some people into thinking you’re driving a regular estate.
 However, like most of the cars on this list, its engine is its trick up its sleeve – in this case, a 168bhp 2.5 litre unit.
-Now, that may not seem like much, but in an estate that’s enough to push you back in your seat under acceleration.
-Furthermore, it’s one of the cheapest cars out of the eight, starting at just over £3,000.
+Now, that may not seem like much, but in an estate that’s enough to entertain when you’re in the mood.
+Furthermore, it’s one of the cheapest cars out of the eight, starting at just a few thousand pounds.